 Personally, however, I've always been a bigger fan of white cake than chocolate cake.
 So years ago, I started making Vanilla Texas Sheet Cake Cupcakes.
 Those eventually morphed into a White Texas Sheet Cake.
 And just last month, I decided to give my tried-and-true recipe a lemon twist.

-WHY DID I NEVER THINK TO MAKE LEMON TEXAS SHEET CAKE BEFORE?!?!
+WHY DID I NEVER THINK TO MAKE LEMON SHEET CAKE BEFORE?!?!

-I adore lemon desserts, as evidenced by the fact that not too long ago I shared Lemon Fruit Dip and a Lemon Pound Cake.
+I adore lemon desserts, as evidenced by the fact that not too long ago I shared Lemon Fruit Dip.
+I've also previously shared one of my favorite lemon cake recipes, Lemon Pound Cake.
 But wow.
-It's going to be really hard to top this Lemon Sheet Cake.
+This Lemon Sheet Cake is right up there as well!

 Ingredients

-The ingredients for this lemon cake are pretty standard to most Texas sheet cakes.
+The ingredients for this Lemon Sheet Cake are pretty standard to most Texas sheet cakes.
 This version is simply infused with a big burst of lemon!

 Here are a few notes on some of the most important ingredients in this recipe: